aleksandar-b/react-chart/README.md

 # react-chart

--Scatter plot with React and pure Svg using React's virtual dom to calculate difference on drag
+-Scatter plot with React and pure Svg using virtual dom to calculate difference on drag

 -Draggable line